-When the B indicator lamp lights up, drain the fuel filter with water separator immediately.
+When the list indicator lamp lights up, drain the fuel filter with water separator immediately.
 Otherwise, the engine may be damaged.

-If the sea indicator lamp in the instrument cluster goes on, drain fuel filter with water separator (3) immediately.
+If the B indicator lamp in the instrument cluster goes on, drain the fuel filter with the water separator immediately.

-- We recommend that you have this maintenance work carried out at a qualified specialist workshop. - Park the vehicle safely and secure it from rolling away. - Switch off the auxiliary heating system . - ▶ Switch off the engine. - ▶ Open the hood (▷ page 248). - Place a suitable receptacle under drain hose 1.

-- ► Turn the key to position 2 in the ignition lock. - Open drain plug (2) immediately until the water/fuel mixture flows out of drain hose (1). - Screw in drain plug 2 as soon as approximately 0.2 US quarts(0.2 liters) of the water/fuel mixture have been collected.
-The electrical fuel pump automatically halts the flow of the water/fuel mixture after 30 seconds. - ► After draining, turn the key back to position 0 in the ignition lock. - Dispose of the collected water/fuel mixture in an environmentally responsible manner, e.g. at a qualified specialist workshop. - Check drain plug (2).
+- We recommend that you have this maintenance work carried out at a qualified specialist workshop. - Park the vehicle safely and secure it from rolling away. - Switch off the auxiliary heating system . - ► Switch off the engine. - ▶ Open the hood (▷ page 214). - Place a suitable receptacle under drain hose 1. - ► Turn the SmartKey to position 2 in the ignition lock. - Open drain plug (2) immediately until the water/fuel mixture flows out of drain hose (1). - Screw in drain plug (2) as soon as approximately 0.2 qt (0.2 l) of the water/fuel mixture has been collected.
+The electrical fuel pump automatically halts the flow of the water/fuel mixture after 30 seconds. - ► After draining, turn the SmartKey back to position 0 in the ignition lock. - Dispose of the collected water/fuel mixture in an environmentally responsible manner, e.g. at a qualified specialist workshop. - Check drain plug 2.
 The drain plug must be closed.